Manage Tableau Mobile Data on Devices

 Understanding cached previews and metadata

-Metadata about favourite workbooks and views, such as name and the time of last synchronisation with the server.
+Metadata about favourite workbooks and views, such as the name and the time of the last synchronisation with the server

 For further protection, locally stored data is completely deleted whenever: